Marie of the Incarnation (Ursuline): Arrival

-In August 1639 the group landed in Quebec City and established a convent in the lower town.
+On 1 August 1639, the group landed in Quebec City and established a convent in the lower town.
 When they began their first work at the foot of the mountain, Quebec was but a name.
 Hardly six houses stood on the site chosen by Champlain thirty-one years previously.
 She and her companions at first occupied a little house in the lower town (Basse-Ville).
 In 1642 the Ursulines moved to a permanent stone building in the upper town.
 The group managed to found the first school in what would become Canada, as well as the Ursuline Monastery of Quebec, which has been designated one of the National Historic Sites of Canada.

 Early interactions with the native populations

 Guyart's early interactions with Native populations were largely shaped by the constraints created by differing lifestyles, illnesses, and alliances.
 Indigenous divisions of manual and domestic labour by gender and age diverged significantly from European conceptions of masculine and feminine spheres of work.
 This made it difficult for Marie and the other Ursulines to educate young girls with methods developed in Europe.

 With European colonization came an influx of illnesses.
 Smallpox outbreaks from the 1630s to the 1650s ravaged Native populations, leading them to believe that Jesuits and Ursulines were imparting disease through their religious practices and paraphernalia.
 Fears that baptisms, holy icons, and crosses were the source of all epidemics greatly limited the groups' interactions, and strained Marie's relationship with Natives in her first decades in New France.

 The most volatile relationship Guyart and the Ursulines faced revolved around the conflict that pitted the French, Huron, and other indigenous allies against the Iroquois.
 Iroquois hostility towards the Jesuit-allied Hurons shaped Guyart's negative view of the Five Nations.
 Iroquois military victories in the 1650s, and their dominance by the start of the next decade, brought Guyart and the Ursulines close to despair.
 Their distress was heightened by a fire that destroyed their convent in 1650.
 Simultaneous political troubles in France caused European Ursulines to pressure their Canadian sisters to return home, adding to Guyart and the Ursulines' stresses, and fears.
 Such feelings of helplessness were quelled, however, when the convent was reconstructed with seemingly miraculous speed; a blessing attributed to the Virgin Mary.